Series: Free Organic Gardening Course

 Still, culturing Lactobacillus is great for people who don’t have something like EM.

 - A small amount of a whole grain such as rice

 - Milk for the lactose that will dissuade other microbes from living there while being a perfect environment for the lactic acid bacteria.
 I prefer organic whole milk, but any kind will do.
-I used to think cow’s milk was better, but it doesn’t matter at all.
+I used to think cow’s milk was better, but it actually doesn’t matter at all.

 Let’s say you’re going to make a pint of garden inoculant, which is a little less than 500mL.
 That would be 3 Tbsp of grain and 450mL of milk – less than $1 worth of materials.

 Rinse the grain in some warm, dechlorinated water.

 If your water has chlorine, you can get rid of it by letting it sit out for 24 hours in a sunny spot.

 If it has chloramine, you can tie it up by putting pretty much any organic material in there.
 Vitamin C is often used, but even just a bit of molasses or sugar or lots of things will apparently do it.
 It happens instantly when you stir it in.